RustCrypto/utils/cmov/README.md

 rewritten by e.g. LLVM's architecture-specific lowerings, such as the [x86-cmov-conversion] pass.

+This is a *low level crate* who's API is designed to make it easy to build portable abstractions across various CPU architectures and is not intended for general purpose use.

+See the [`ctutils`] crate for a higher-level API build on top of `cmov`.

 ## Supported target architectures

 This crate provides guaranteed constant-time operation using inline `asm!`